 The sentences were carried out a mile away from the house, by burning or garrotting.

-Names of the “witches” have been lost to history, but one of the most prominent could have been Agnes Sampson, an elderly Scottish healer who lived nearby who was eventually brutally tortured, garotted and burned at the stake.
+Names of the “witches” have been lost to history, but one of the most prominent could have been Agnes Sampson - an elderly Scottish healer who was brutally tortured, garotted and burned at the stake.

 Today the chapel bears no mark of the pain and suffering of the women held within.